Simon Hartog: Career

 Just before his death, Hartog completed Beyond Citizen Kane, his film on the development of TV in Brazil, concentrating on the role of Rede Globo, the largest media conglomerate in the country.
 The documentary is critical of the company's ties to the military dictatorship and likened the conglomerate's leader, Roberto Marinho, to the Citizen Kane figure of the 1941 American film for manipulation of news.

 During its development, Hartog had made signed agreements with various cultural and political groups in Brazil to give them the non-TV rights, in order to provide for wide distribution in the country.
 In addition, his company sold copies of the film in the UK at cost, and members of the Brazilian community bought copies to send to associates in Brazil.
-Hartog died during the final editing of the film, which Ellis completed, and before the programme was broadcast in 1993 in the UK.
+Hartog died during the final editing of the film, which Ellis completed, and before the programme was finally broadcast in 1991 in the UK.

 When the film was scheduled for its first public screening in Brazil in March 1994 at the Río de Janeiro Museum of Modern Art, Rede Globo went to court, obtaining an order for the posters and copy of the film to be confiscated by the military police.
 The company continued to try to prevent the film's screening in Brazil, where it was never broadcast on TV.
 But, universities and political groups obtained copies and showed it unofficially (and, after a court case in 1995), officially through the 1990s.
 With the internet boom of the early 21st century, the film was distributed digitally, including being put on sharing networks.
 It has been seen more than 600,000 times, according to counts just on YouTube and Google.